-Below, you will find links to a number of Cookbook recipes.
-By using these recipes in the listed order, you can create a network similar to the one shown above.
+The Fortinet Security Fabric links various security sensors and tools together to collect, coordinate, and respond to malicious behavior, in real time, anywhere it occurs on your network.
+Below, you will find a collection Cookbook recipes about the Security Fabric.
+By using these recipes in the order listed, you can create a network similar to the one shown above.

-This collection is a work-in-progress.
-Check back to see what new recipes have been added.
+This collection is a work in progress.
+Check back regularly for new recipes.

-Between most steps are screenshots showing the FortiView Topology dashboards, which can be seen in the video above.
-These dashboards display the devices that make up your Security Fabric.
-The Physical Topology dashboard shows all access layer devices, while the Logical Topology dashboard displays information about the interface (logical or physical) that each device is connected to.
+Between most steps are screenshots showing the Security Fabric topology views.
+The Physical Topology dashboard shows all access layer devices, and the Logical Topology dashboard shows information about the interface (logical or physical) that each device is connected to.